TheoW03/TetroidNES/README.md

 ## Build Instructions

-I recomend installing cc65 NES assembler if you want a way to run and build the unit tests

-[cc65 download]
+glance at the Prerequisites page in the wiki to see what you need to download and compiler [Prerequisites]

 ```SH
 # build Cmake